volcengine/terraform-provider-volcengine/website/docs/r/tos_bucket.html.markdown

 ## Import
-BypassSvc Bucket can be imported using the id, e.g.
+Tos Bucket can be imported using the id, e.g.
 ```
 $ terraform import volcengine_tos_bucket.default bucketName
 ```